 Of course, as more companies successfully integrate lean into their practices it becomes more of a necessity in the competitive landscape.
 Business schools are now training students in lean methodologies and courses specifically tailored to social entrepreneurs are becoming more accessible.
 Lean impact measurement processes, however, have remained largely mired at the frontier of the social enterprise world.
 Until now.

-Leaning into Social Impact
+Leaning into Social Impact with Effective Impact Communication

 In four overarching steps, the lean impact measurement methodology aims to build organizational capacity across the entire end-to-end process of impact reporting.